 Please check out the campus map to locate the buildings listed above.
 If you would like the Gender-Inclusive Restrooms Guide postcard, you can pick one up in our office.

 Donahue Multi-Stall All-Gender Restrooms:

-Before the beginning of the 2014-2015 academic year, the restrooms located on the 4th floor of Donahue will become all-gender restrooms.
+Before the beginning of the 2014-2015 academic year, the restrooms located on the 4th floor of Donahue were designated as all-gender restrooms.
 To aid in the transition from gender-specific to all-gender restrooms we have compiled a list of frequently asked questions to help guide you in your conversations with students and other faculty and staff members.
-If you need further assistance, please contact The Office Of Diversity Services at firstname.lastname@example.org or 617.573.8613.
+If you need further assistance, please contact The Office Of Diversity Services at email@example.com or 617.573.8613.
 You can also feel free to direct students to our office, which is located in the Archer Building, Room481.

 Frequently Asked Questions:

 All-gender or gender-inclusive restrooms are bathroom facilities that anyone of any gender can use.
 In contrast, gender-specific bathrooms are those that mark “men” or “women” on the door.

 All-gender restrooms are an important way to create a safer campus environment for transgender, genderqueer, and gender non-conforming members of the Suffolk community.
 They are also a means by which our community can demonstrate our commitment to inclusion and diversity.
 For transgender, genderqueer, and gender non-conforming individuals, gender-specific restrooms can be a place where they are met with intimidation, harassment, and/or violence.
 These individuals are sometimes deemed to be in the “wrong” bathroom.
 Having a safe place to go is a fundamental concern for this community.

 What happens when a transgender, genderqueer, or gender non-conforming person doesn’t have access to safe restroom facilities?